 Vanbarry’s Public House (SODO)

-This restaurant is part of the Finnhenry's (downtown Orlando) & Ollie's (College Park) family so you know it will satisfy both your food and your football cravings.
+This restaurant is part of the Orlando Public Houses family (along with Ollie’s in College Park) so you know it will satisfy both your food and your football cravings.
 Take a seat at an outside patio table to watch games on large screen TVs with a backdrop of Lake Jennie Jewel.
-Nibble on fun shareables, such as the Nacho Mama, Bacon Caramel Fries or Fried Pickles, as you sip cold ones amidst the crisp air.
+Nibble on fun shareables, such as the Nacho Mama, Bacon Caramel Fries or Fried Pickles, as you sip cold ones amidst the crisp autumn air.

 Wing Shack Restaurant & Bar (Conway area)

-Stop by this neighborhood pub ─ the proud home of the Orlando Eagles Fan Club ─ on game day to watch your favorite football teams battle it out on large projection screens and outdoor viewing options.
-Wing Shack was voted Best Wings three years in a row so grab your wing-man and head to Conway.
+Stop by this neighborhood pub ─ the proud home of the Orlando Eagles Fan Club ─ on game day to watch your favorite football teams battle it out on large projection screens with outdoor viewing options.
+Wing Shack was voted Best Wings multiple years in a row so grab your wing-man and head to the Conway area.

 World of Beer (Downtown Orlando)

-The perfect Sunday Funday in Downtown Orlando can include football!
-Stroll through Lake Eola farmer’s market, stop to gaze at the ducks and turtles (before rooting for the Gators or Bulldogs) and, then, feast on “beerunch.”
+The perfect Sunday Funday in Downtown Orlando can include football.
+Stroll through Lake Eola farmer’s market, stop to gaze at the ducks and turtles (before rooting for the Gators) and, then, feast on “beerunch.”
 Whether you’re in the mood for the Hangover Skillet, Chimay Burger or Black & Blue Flatbread, this brew-tastic eatery has over 50 craft beers on tap and 500 in the cooler to salute your favorite football team.